Pays d’Oc IGP announced as France Show Wine Theatre sponsor

 The Pays d’Oc designation will be showcasing its Landmark Collection at the popular event, which takes place 25-27 January 2019

 The prestigious Pays d’Oc IGP, which encompasses one of the oldest wine-producing areas in France, has been announced as the sponsor of the popular Wine Theatre at this year’s France Show.
-Taking place from 25-27 January in the world-famous setting of Olympia London, the France Show celebrates all things French: travel inspiration, language help, cookery demonstrations and, of course, wine tasting.
+Taking place from 25-27 January in the world-famous setting of Olympia London, the France Show celebrates all things French: travel inspiration, language help, live cookery demonstrations and, of course, wine tasting.

 The Pays d’Oc IGP may be one of the newer designations in the French wine world, but its heritage stretches back thousands of years.
 The designation covers over 120,000 hectares and produces a whopping 50% of all wine in Languedoc-Roussillon.
 In fact, it produces the highest volume of wine in Europe!